shakila-12/msvsdqwc/README.md

 -  To understand above steps, click [HERE](https://github.com/shakila-12/Physical-design-workshop-using-openlane)

-**Necessary EDA tools for IC design :**
+### Necessary EDA tools for IC design :
-- Virtual box : It is used only for windows user , to install Linux OS.
+- **Virtual box :** It is used only for windows user , to install Linux OS.
    - Advantage of installing tools in Linux OS: Tools setup are written based on linux environment.
-- Magic : At every stage we can view Layout ,its DRC and routes.Hence ,it is VLSI layout editor,extraction and DRC tool.
+- **Magic :** At every stage we can view Layout ,its DRC and routes.Hence ,it is VLSI layout editor,extraction and DRC tool.

   ![image](https://user-images.githubusercontent.com/123575472/216772470-9a139254-48ed-4af1-992b-e50370f2ef06.png)
-- Ngspice : It is used for spice simulation and checks impact of parasitics.
+- **Ngspice :** It is used for spice simulation and checks impact of parasitics.
 Also , we can extract netlist and check the diferences present in pre-layout and post-layout spice simulation.(Linear and No-linear analyses can be done).

   ![image](https://user-images.githubusercontent.com/123575472/216772791-deff5888-0045-4d0a-b1ac-18be94e07d0a.png)
-     - Note:Synaptic package manager :is present in linux ,which contains tool packages to do installation.
+     - Note: Synaptic package manager is present in linux ,which contain tool packages .
-- Schematic editor/esim :Used to edit schematic with complext circuits like 100's of MOSFETs .Used for spice simulation ,analysis and can handle till PCB deisgn.
+- **Schematic editor/esim :** Used to edit schematic with complext circuits like 100's of MOSFETs .Used for spice simulation ,analysis and can handle till PCB deisgn.

   ![image](https://user-images.githubusercontent.com/123575472/216772868-a4e31003-44ca-4061-b91b-bd6919c0432f.png)
-- Qflow : Tool chain for complete RTL2GDS flow.
+- **Qflow :** Tool chain for complete RTL2GDS flow.

-**Steps to install open source EDA tools on Ubuntu 20.04:**
+### Steps to install open source EDA tools on Ubuntu 20.04:
 1. Go to google -> Virtual box -> Downloads -> Windows host -> download and save the file in the driver -> Click on the saved file ,proceed with default steps and install it.
   ![image](https://user-images.githubusercontent.com/123575472/216793173-636a1c5d-c407-45a5-81f7-4e6be1bfc956.png)